johnwcowan/r7rs-spec/spec/r7rs.md

         (list (cons done? proc))))%

-Finally, we define force to call the procedure expressions in promises iteratively using a trampoline technique following []{.citation cites="srfi45"} until a non-lazy result (i.e. a value created by delay instead of delay-force) is returned, as follows:
+Finally, we define force to call the procedure expressions in promises iteratively using a trampoline technique following <span class="citation" cites="srfi45"></span> until a non-lazy result (i.e. a value created by delay instead of delay-force) is returned, as follows:

     (define (force promise)
       (if (promise-done? promise)